Sun694/generative-reading-group/README.md

 All of these notes are from a reading group that happens once a week, monday 7pm CST at discord.sg/ai

-It is completely public, participation not neccessary.
-We average ~10-15 people per gathering, present notes, then answer questions, focusing on intuition.
+It is completely public, presenting not neccessary.
+We average ~15+ people per gathering, present notes, then answer questions, focusing on intuition.

 Collaborators' githubs: